 The Bun Shop: This late-night coffee corner is a favorite of neighborhood locals and college students alike, with a menu full of worldly beverages, signature buns, and tasty European pastries.
-Not only does The Bun Shop have a killer classic hot cocoa, but it also features a “spicy” hot chocolate amped up with cinnamon and chili spices.
+Not only does The Bun Shop have a killer classic hot cocoa, but it’s been known to also feature a “spicy” hot chocolate amped up with cinnamon and chili spices.
 Multiple locations including 239 W. Read St., 410-989-2033

 Dooby’s: Warm up with a 12 or 16-oz. cup of hot chocolate at this Mt.
 Vernon mainstay.
 While you’re at it, grab one of the shop’s signature cookies, muffins, scones, or cake slices to start the day off right.
 802 N. Charles St., 410-609-3162

 Miss Shirley’s Café: Just in time for the dropping temperatures, Miss Shirley’s is warming diners up with it’s piping hot chocolate topped with a swirl of house-made whipped cream.
-Don’t miss other seasonal specials including the hot chocolate cheesecake-stuffed French toast and holiday-themed peppermint bark pancakes.
+Don’t miss other seasonal specials including the peppermint hot cocoa pancakes— garnished with a dollop of peppermint-infused whipped cream and a mini candy cane for good measure.
 Multiple locations including 750 E. Pratt St., 410-528-5273

 Pitango Gelato: Take your taste buds on a journey to the Italian Alps by way of Fells Point at this neighborhood gelato spot that offers an entire menu full of European hot chocolate drinks during the colder months.
 Head to the mint green awning to enjoy specialties such as Hot Italian Sipping Chocolate (premium cocoa brewed with milk and sugar), Marrochino (equal parts sipping chocolate and espresso) and Chocolate Affogato—a scoop of any flavor gelato drowning in Pitango’s signature sipping chocolate.
 802 S. Broadway, 410-236-0741